lua-rocks/luapi/README.md

 lua-scriptum

 **Version**:
-1.0
+0.1

 **Description**:
 Document generator for Lua based code;
-The output files are in markdown syntax
+The output files are in markdown syntax.

 **!Warning!** This is currently a test module that has a dependancy to Love2D.
 Check back later, I will remove this and make ready for common use.